kingcaubalejo/dlowblog/content/post/not-your-typical-tech-post.md

 #### What's next?

 No one knows what the future holds.
-Only Him knows what's next.
-As they say, don't fight the current.
-To be honest, I have alot of dreams and ambitions.
-But knowing that I won't carry it to my grave makes me think of it.
+Only Him knows what’s next.
+As they say, don’t fight the current.
+To be honest, I have a lot of dreams and ambitions.
+However, knowing that I won’t carry it to my grave makes me think more about it.
 But I will be selfish if I will not do something for others.

 #### Other highlights.